auth0/docs/articles/quickstart/spa/_includes/_authz_determining_scopes.md

 To get the scopes, you can use the value of the `scope` parameter that comes back after authentication.
 This parameter is a string containing all the scopes granted to the user, separated by spaces.
 This parameter will be populated only if the scopes granted to the user are different than those you requested.

 To see which scopes are granted to the user, check for the value of `authResult.scope`.
-The scopes granted to the user are in that value.
 If there is no value for `authResult.scope`, all the requested scopes were granted.